olm3ca/Galaxy-Chromebook/README.md

 - Verify at the end that WP has been disabled with `sudo gsctool -a -I`

-## Step 2: UEFI Firmware Utility Script: MrChromebox's Coreboot installer
+## Part 2: UEFI Firmware Utility Script: MrChromebox's Coreboot installer
 The next step is to get Coreboot installed so we can install other operating systems.

 - Read MrChromebox's install [instructions carefully.](https://mrchromebox.tech/#fwscript)